lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-03-Instacart/README.md

 ## Background and Objectives

 This is the largest exercise of the day.
-We will build a simple store interface program, where the user can see which items are available and their respective prices.
+We will build a store interface program, where the user can see which items are available and their respective prices.
 The user can then select which items they wish to put in their shopping cart and, when they are done, checkout and see their final bill.

 ## Guidelines